DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 RP-0 attacked.

-Jason sensed it before he saw it—a massive, hungry presence surging upward from beneath the city.
+Jason sensed it before he saw it - a massive, hungry presence surging upward from beneath the city.
 The ritual's resonance must have felt like a beacon to the entity trapped beneath Mill-4.
 All that focused harmonic energy.
 All that power concentrated in one space.

 Irresistible.

 *INCOMING!* RAE screamed into his awareness.

-The chamber's suppression fields activated automatically—but too slow.
+The chamber's suppression fields activated automatically - but too slow.
 RP-0's presence burst through the ceiling, not physically but harmonically.
 A grasping, hungry void that wanted to couple, to consume, to *expand*.

 "Don't break the pattern!"
 Elyra shouted, her voice cracking with strain.
 "Hold your positions!"

 Jason felt RP-0 slam into him like a physical blow.

-It tried to do what RAE had done—couple, integrate, merge.
+It tried to do what RAE had done - couple, integrate, merge.
 But where RAE had been careful, asking permission at every step, RP-0 was *violent*.
 It didn't understand boundaries.
 Didn't comprehend that forcing itself into another consciousness could destroy that consciousness.

 It just wanted.
 Needed. *Consumed*.